Worker in safety vest using a laptop at an energy facility.

 Reliable energy when demand peaks

-During periods of peak demand, batteries release stored energy back onto the grid, helping prevent blackouts and reduce grid instability.
+During periods of peak demand, batteries discharge stored energy back into the grid, helping prevent blackouts, reduce grid instability, and lower peak-demand electricity pricing.
 Battery systems also provide essential grid services throughout the day, improving overall system reliability and resilience.

 Construction Schedule